 There’s nothing more frustrating to business owners than having employees who just can’t seem to come in on time for their work shifts.
-When employees are tardy, this not only affects their work, it can affect the work of the entire company.
+When employees are late for work, this not only affects their work, it can affect the work of the entire company.

-Other staff members will always notice when someone is chronically late, and this can start to cause friction and animosity among employees.
+Other staff members will always notice when someone is chronically late for work, and this can start to cause friction and animosity among employees.
 Especially if managers are not doing anything to remedy the situation.

 Other employees might be thinking to themselves, “If so-and-so can come in whenever he or she wants, what’s to stop me from doing the same thing?”

 It’s a valid question that needs to be taken into consideration.
 When running a small business, there’s nothing more important than being able to set a good example for your employees.
 It’s one of the key factors that goes into being a good leader – being able to uphold standards that every one of your staff members can respect.

 If you are facing the issue of having to deal with employees who have a hard time showing up to work on time and you’re not sure what to do about it, here are some ideas.

 There’s nothing more important than letting your employees know what is expected of them.
 You need to have procedures in place that define your attendance policy.